 There’s a reason many people settle for store-bought computers!
 Some of these cons only apply to beginners, so watch for ways to work around the odds.

 Here are some of the cons of building a gaming PC:

-- You must obtain warranties for each part you purchase rather than the whole setup.
+- You must obtain warranties for each part you purchase rather than the setup.
 Redshift explains getting an all-inclusive warranty is difficult since you’re not buying a prebuilt PC.
-Every component requires its own warranty, so make sure you have a place to store them.
+Every component requires its warranty, so make sure you have a place to store them.

 - Some parts will be incompatible with others, most of which you won’t know until after the installation.
 Unless you’ve used the components before or know someone who has, it’s hard to know how they’ll work.
 We recommend using PC Part Picker to check if your gaming PC’s parts can work together.